shawnfan/ballBump/README.md

 # ballAttack
-Inspired by the online game Agro.io, this will be an re-engineering of the game.
+Inspired by the online game Agro.io, this will be an re-engineering of the game, hopefully utilizing Three.js and Node.js in this project.